ARMmbed/mbed-client/docs/Introduction.md

 ### CoAP message deduplication

-Message duplication is disabled by default.
+By default, message deduplication is disabled.
 More information about deduplication in the [CoAP specification](https://tools.ietf.org/html/rfc7252#page-24).

-For mbed OS, to enable message deduplication, create a `mbed_app.json` file in the application level and overwrite deduplication value as described below:
+For mbed OS, to enable message deduplication, create a `mbed_app.json` file in the application level and overwrite the deduplication value as described below:

 *Example:*
 ```
 "target_overrides": {